branaphy/talking-clock/README.md

 After a round hour, the sentences in English and Dutch are quite similar: "*Het is 5 over 3*", 'It is 5 past 3'.
 Instead of using the word 'o'clock', "*uur*" is used which means 'hour'.
 Differentiations between am and pm are mostly done by using "*'s ochtends*" (morning), "*'s middags*" (afternoon), "*'s avonds*" (evening) and "*'s nachts*" (night).
 The use of these is a bit arbitrary, some people think 4 am is morning and some people will say it is night.
 There is a bit of a grey area between 3 am and 5 am, there is not really a right or wrong here.
-The rest is quite strct, the morning is used until 12 pm, the afternoon is used until 6 pm, the evening is used until 12 am and the night is from 12 am.
+The rest is quite strict, the morning is used until 12 pm, the afternoon is used until 6 pm, the evening is used until 12 am and the night is from 12 am.
 For example: 'It is 12 am' would be "*Het is 12 uur 's nachts.*".
 A small remark, the "*'s*" is short for "*des*", which was the second case (genetive) in Dutch.
 This is not used anymore.

 ### American English